This is a test page for some data.

 Oats : Oats are a great source of protein for Vegetarians.
 It is rich in soluble fibre (to make it good for diabetics), which helps lower blood LDL cholesterol, the so-called "Bad" cholesterol.
 Whole Oats have an antioxidant called Avenanthramide (a polyphenol from oats) which helps lower blood pressure levels.
 Soluble fibre absorbs water and swells and to become gel like substance which helps in the absorption of nutrients like B Vitamins and minerals like Magnesium and Zinc which are key to a good heart.
 See here why oats are good for you?

 Plain flour (maida) : This recipe uses plain flour or maida which is refined carb not suitable for healthy lifestyle.
 Maida consumption in any food should be totally avoided or just a little bit of usage as any consumption of this will cause a larger spike in blood levels which is not good for diabetics, heart patients.
+The development of prediabetes comes from uncontrolled eating sugar and refined food products for many years and the classic symptom is if you have excess belly fat.
+This leads to diabetes and further onwards to heart attack, high blood pressure, strokes, impotence and kidney damage.
 Read is maida good for you to understand fully.

 Parboiled Rice (Ukda Chawal) : Parboiled Rice is also known as ukda chawal.
 The parboiled rice is made with the rice grain soaked, steamed and dried with the hull and finally the hull is removed.
 In the process of steaming water soluble B Vitamins like thiamine, riboflavin and niacin from the bran integrate into the grain, thus making parboiled rice superior to white rice.
 A smart option to use parboiled rice effectively would be to combine with a pulse to get a high quality protein.
 A cereal-pulse combo like in case of idli (parboiled rice with urad dal) would serve as a complete protein comprising of all the 9 essential amino acids that your body requires.
 And then to make up for the fiber, add veggies to your idli and serve it with coconut chutney.
 Read is white rice and parboiled rice good for you?